Back to all

 Does Electrolysis Hurt?

-Electrolysis is generally considered more uncomfortable compared to laser hair removal.
-The sensation is often described as a stinging or pricking feeling as the electrical current is administered.
-However, the level of discomfort can vary depending on an individual's pain threshold and the location being treated.
+Electrolysis is generally considered more uncomfortable than laser hair removal.
+The sensation of the electrical current being administered is often described as a stinging or pricking feeling.
+However, the level of discomfort can vary depending on an individual's pain threshold and the treatment location.

 Considering the Cost